jsjoeio/install-scripts/fake-course/README.md

 Hello!
 This is a demo course to give you a feel for jp-courses and what the experience feels like.

+To get started, run `./jp-courses start` and go to localhost:3000 in your browser.

 ## TypeScript Course: Coming Soon!

 I'm working on a TypeScript course, which will use this same format.